-While not all of the cuts in the budget are expected to become law, they show the vision of the House and Senate leadership - to drastically reduce critical programs for low-income families.
-Cuts in President Trump's budget are extremely harsh, including \$4.3 trillion in cuts to Social Security, Medicare, Medicaid, education, and other programs and services that help working families, seniors, people with disabilities and more get by and get ahead.
+While not all of the cuts in the budget are expected to become law, this shows the vision of the House and Senate leadership - to drastically reduce critical programs for low-income families.
+Cuts in President Trump's budget are also extremely harsh, including \$4.3 trillion in cuts to Social Security, Medicare, Medicaid, education, and other programs and services that help working families get by and get ahead.
 If just three of President Trump's proposed budget cuts had been in effect in 2015, an additional 2.3 million Americans would have been in poverty that year.22